The Fendermen

+Sundquist was a guest on Minneapolis rockabilly group The Vibro Champs' 1999 album Ultra Modern, playing guitar on the song "Beach Party."
+The Vibro Champs were longtime fans of the duo, and had covered their version of "Mule Skinner Blues" on the 1996 album Stranger Than You Think.

+In 2005, the Fendermen reunited for a two-show performance, with the Vibro Champs as the backing band.

 Sundquist died on June 4, 2013, of cancer at his home in Fairfax, Minnesota, at age 75.
 Humphrey died on March 29, 2016, at a Minnesota hospital, at age 78, due to heart failure.